TheProxyWarsCompany/TheProxyWarsCompany/README.md

 - 👋 BECOME AN INTERN HERE:https://github.com/TheProxyWarsCompany/Become-an-Intern
 - 👀 HEAD DOWN TO PROXTOPIA TO GET A TON OF LINKS https://github.com/TheProxyWarsCompany/Proxtopia
 - 🔗 LEARN HOW TO MAKE LINKS https://github.com/TheProxyWarsCompany/Make-proxy-links
-- 💞️ I’m looking to collaborate on website making
-- 📫 How to reach me github chat
+- 😁 BE FUTURED UP HERE IF YOU ARE AN INTERN https://github.com/TheProxyWarsCompany/interns -📫 How to reach me github chat
 - ⚡ Im working on a new proxy site

 <!---